pacifics/PassDao/README.md

 - Transfer tokens: after an initial period, the Dao can vote to let their members transfer their shares in Dao.

-- Refund: the Dao can vote to refund its balance.
-In this case, each shareholder recieves ethers in proportion of the dao balance and their funded amount.

 =
 # Solidity Files